CHME5137/DiscoverFunTimes/08-jupyter.md

     $ which jupyter
     ~/.local/bin/jupyter

-Now, request allocation for an interactive job, as we learned in [chapter 6](06-interactive.md).
+Now, request allocation for an interactive job, as we learned in [chapter 6](06-interactive.md):
-First check which partitions have some idle nodes using `sinfo`, then request allocation on one, then find out which node you were given, then `ssh` to it.
+First check which partitions have some idle nodes using `sinfo`, then request allocation on one using `salloc`, wait a moment, then find out which node you were given using `squeue`, then `ssh` to it.

     $ sinfo | grep idle
+    $ salloc -N 1  --exclusive -p ht-10g-4
+    $ squeue -u r.west
     $ ssh -X compute-3-041
     Last login: Tue Dec  6 08:46:01 2016 from discovery2